 (3) Variance Standards.
-In cases where the reasonable use criteria do not apply, or for variance from other standards of this chapter, the hearing examiner may grant a variance from the requirements in this chapter in accordance with the procedure and criteria in LCC 17.160.010.
+In cases where the reasonable use criteria do not apply, or for variance from other standards of this chapter, the hearing examiner may grant a variance from the requirements in this chapter in accordance with the procedure and criteria in LCC 17.162.
 [Ord.
 1204 Exh.
 A § 2, 2008]

-Chapter 17.40 RIGHT TO FARM
+Chapter 17.40 RIGHT TO FARM, FOREST AND MINE

 Sections: